markusressel/TutorialTooltip/README.md

 1. extend `android.view.View` (at least indirectly like with f.ex. `LinearLayout`)
 2. implement the `TutorialTooltipMessage` interface included in this library

-This makes it possible to use the `MessageBuilder` even when using a completely self written `TutorialTooltipMessage` view which hopefully cleans up the code quite a bit.
+This makes it possible to use the `MessageConfiguration` even when using a completely self written `TutorialTooltipMessage` view.

-Just add this line to your `MessageBuilder`:
+Just add this line to your `MessageConfiguration`:

 ```kotlin
     customView = CardMessageView(activity)